nklayman/vue-cli-plugin-electron-builder/README.md

 }
 ```

-If you are adding typescript before vue-cli-plugin-electron-builder, you may also want to set `mainWindow`'s type to `any` and change `process.env.WEBPACK_DEV_SERVER_URL` to `process.env.WEBPACK_DEV_SERVER_URL as string` to fix type errors.
+If you are adding typescript after vue-cli-plugin-electron-builder, you may also want to set `mainWindow`'s type to `any` and change `process.env.WEBPACK_DEV_SERVER_URL` to `process.env.WEBPACK_DEV_SERVER_URL as string` to fix type errors.
 If you add typescript first, this will be done automatically.

 ## How it works: